Borosilicate objects are free blown on a lathe by a lamp worker, at a scientific laboratory glassware maker, who normally blows chemistry apparatus.

 Glass is a fully recyclable material.
 The material's structure does not deteriorate when reprocessed, so 100% of waste can be reused in the manufacturing process.

-Stainless steel is a green material as it is 100% recyclable.
+Stainless steel is 100% recyclable.
 In production, stainless steel uses scrap metal as its primary raw material.